aws-samples/aws-python-sample/README.md

 ## Requirements

-This sample project depends on boto, the AWS SDK for Python.
-You can install it
+This sample project depends on Boto, the AWS SDK for Python, and requires Python 2.6 or 2.7.
+You can install Boto using pip:
-with:

     pip install boto